-The format of the SET IMAGE subcommand is:

-Canon -------

-specifies that an input line is reconstructed into an exact typewriter-like image.
+[SET] IMage ON OFF Canon ------- ------- -------------------- specifies that an input line is reconstructed into an exact typewriter-like image.

 Tab characters are expanded with blank (or filler) characters, according to the current SET TABS settings.

 Overstrikes are interpreted as corrections, the backspace acting like a character delete and each column being occupied by the last character typed in.
 For example: